RTX Corporation research snapshot

 RTX AI Trading Strategy Framework

 The RTX AI trading strategy below is a rules-based research framework, not personal financial advice.
-It links price action with Q2 2026 earnings on July 23, 2026, free cash flow guidance, Pratt & Whitney execution, Raytheon defense demand, Collins aftermarket trends, leverage, valuation, and moving-average discipline.
+It links price action with Q3 2026 earnings, the raised full-year outlook, free cash flow guidance, Pratt & Whitney execution, Raytheon defense demand, Collins aftermarket trends, leverage, valuation, and moving-average discipline.

 Trend-following setup